Miss Universe UAE

 Miss Universe UAE is a national beauty pageant that is to select the representative of the United Arab Emirates for the Miss Universe competition.

 History

 Miss Universe UAE was officially announced in September 2024, during a press conference in Dubai.
-The competition is to be held in 2024, with its winner making the nation's debut at the Miss Universe 2024 competition.
-Miss Universe UAE does not have a swimsuit competition, instead incorporating a fashion couture round.
+The competition was held in 2024, with its winner making the nation's debut at the Miss Universe 2024 competition.
+Miss Universe UAE won't have a swimsuit competition, due to extremely strict local traditions based on Islamic Sharia laws; instead incorporates a fashion couture round.

 Applications were open to all residents of the United Arab Emirates, rather than solely citizens.
 On September 8, 2024, a new team took over the license led by former Miss Universe Indonesia national director Poppy Capella.

+Mariam Mohamed made history as the first representative from the UAE to compete in the Miss Universe beauty pageant in 2025, held in Thailand.
+At 26 years old, Mariam Mohamed holds a bachelor’s degree in economics from the University of Sydney and is currently studying fashion design at ESMOD Dubai.
+Beyond her work in fashion, Mariam is also involved in charitable and social initiatives and has represented the UAE in international women’s entrepreneurship programs.